Wildlife We See

 Few areas in the world rival the rich mix of wildlife we encounter in Barkley Sound which lies on Ucluelet’s door step.
 Rather than focus our tours on one or other species, we offer an all-round wildlife tour.
-Within a few hours there is the possibility of seeing whales, harbor porpoises, two species of sea lion, harbor seals, sea otters, black bears, bald eagles, and a variety of sea birds.
+Within a few hours there is the possibility of seeing whales, harbor porpoises, black bears, two species of sea lion, harbor seals, sea otters, bald eagles, and a variety of sea birds.
 Although we don’t see every species every day, we see most species each and every day.
-The exception is the unpredictable killer whales that appear at random.
+The exception are the unpredictable killer whales that appear at random.

 Animal sightings vary depending on season and year.
 We record the wildlife we see each day, so feel free to inquire about current sightings.

-Click tabs below to learn about wildlife you may see!
+Click on the tabs below to learn about the wildlife you may see!
 We update this section when needed.
 We also recommend you read Frequently Asked Questions.

 Orcas or Killer Whales

 Don’t “expect” to see Orcas although you can “hope” to see them.
 The transient killer whales that frequent our waters are constantly on the move.
 Their movements are unpredictable and random.
-At times we go weeks without seeing them but it is a bonus when we do.
+At times we go weeks without seeing them so it is a bonus when we do.
 Transient killer whales are mammal hunters, their favourite meal being a young sea lion or nice plump seal, so when we do see them it can be exciting.

 We see harbor porpoises frequently during the summer months.
-Although common, they are not easy to see.
+Although common, they are not easy to watch.
 Unlike many porpoises and dolphins, the harbor porpoise doesn’t believe in midair summersaults.
-Little backs with fins popping up through the water – this is harbor porpoise watching.
+Seeing little, dark backs with a small fin popping up through the water’s surface – this is harbor porpoise watching.

-Once hunted to extinction on the BC coast, sea otters were reintroduced in l969.
-Although not numerous in this area they are making a comeback.
-We do see sea otters relatively frequently but not daily.
-Barkley Sound is ideal terrain for them so expect more frequent sea otter sightings in the near future.
+Once hunted to extinction on the BC coast, sea otters were reintroduced in 1969.
+Although not yet present in large numbers in Barkley Sound they are making a noticeable comeback.
+In recent years we have seen sea otters relatively frequently, at times almost daily.
+Barkley Sound was historically good terrain for them so we expect the population to increase yearly.

 Stellar Sea Lions

 Significantly larger and lighter in colour than the California Sea Lion, Stellers live in our area year round.
 They live in large colonies and we will see thousand kilogram males strutting and growling, standing off interlopers, all the while dominating their huge family.
-Although they change rookeries during the year this dramatic scene is always within our orbit.
+Although they change their rookeries and habits during the year they are always within our orbit.

 California Sea Lions

-They are very different in character from sea lions.
+Harbor Seals are smaller and very different in character from sea lions.
 There are several rookeries along our route, so we see them all season.
-In the spring we see the mothers with newborn pups and over the summer watch the little ones grow to young adulthood.
+In the spring we see the mothers with their newborn pups and over the summer we watch the little ones grow to young adulthood.

 (Ursus americanus vancouveri)

-Fortunately bears seem to love the area as much as we do, especially in late summer and fall.
-On average, in the spring bears begin frequenting the beaches and we see them about 40 to 50% of the time.
-June through October we see them about half to two thirds of the time from mid-summer to fall.
+Fortunately Black Bears seem to love the area as much as we do.
+In the spring bears begin frequenting the beaches.
+On average we see them 40 to 50% of the time in the spring and early summer and almost two thirds of the time from mid-summer to fall.
 Turning over rocks on the beach and feeding on crabs that hide underneath, they are often easy to see up close from a boat.
 Sows with cubs are common.
-Since we do not see bears every day, please ask us for an update prior to booking to avoid disappointment if bears are your main focus.

 Sea Birds and Shore Birds